spinda/liquidhaskell-cabal/README.md

 # liquidhaskell-cabal

-Cabal build hook for Liquid Haskell
+Liquid Haskell integration for Cabal and Stack

+TODO: Documentation